6th Parliament of Kazakhstan

-The convocation was formed shortly after the 2016 Kazakh legislative election where 98 members of the Mazhilis were elected based on the party list through proportional representation, while the 9 seats are reserved to the indirectly elected members of the Assembly of People.
-The legislative term of the Mazhilis ended on 30 December 2020 while the meeting of the members of the Senate of Kazakhstan continued until 14 January 2021.
+The convocation was formed shortly after the 2016 Kazakh legislative election where 98 deputies of the lower house Mäjilis were elected based on the party list through proportional representation, while the 9 seats are reserved to the indirectly elected members of the Assembly of People.
+The legislative term of the Mäjilis ended on 30 December 2020 while the convention for deputies of the Senate of Kazakhstan continued until 14 January 2021.